Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: New vectors of AI harm

 \section{New vectors of AI harm}

 In this section, we present the formidable new vectors of AI harm that could materialize if blockchain technologies are put into the hands of AI agents.
-Each of these relates back, in one way or another, to the unique properties of blockchain described in Section \ref{sec:properties}.
-In discussing these new vectors of AI harm, we will refer back to the example scenario, from Section~\ref{sec:intro}, of a cryptocurrency-equipped AI agent who has spawned a smart contract-based pyramid scheme after being told to increase its cryptocurrency holdings.
+Each of these relates back, in one way or another, to the unique properties of blockchain described in Sec. \ref{sec:properties}.
+In discussing these new vectors of AI harm, we will refer back to the example scenario, from Sec.~\ref{sec:intro}, of a cryptocurrency-equipped AI agent who has spawned a SC-based pyramid scheme after being told to increase its cryptocurrency holdings.